 When you are sleeping, keep your door closed and draw the curtains around your bed.
 Keep your baby in the cot, at the head of your bed.

 Your baby should not leave the unit until he or she is discharged from the hospital.
-If you need to leave the unit for a test, a nurse will care for your baby.
+If you need to leave the unit for a test, your support person can stay with the baby.